Homepage > Blog > Your Guide To Understanding Internet Speed

 Choosing the right internet plan is crucial to ensuring that you have the speed, reliability, and affordability you need for your online activities.
 Here's how to choose the right internet plan:

 1. Assess your internet needs.
 Determine your typical internet usage patterns, including activities such as streaming, gaming, browsing, and video conferencing.
-Consider the number of devices connected to your network and how they will be used simultaneously.
+Consider the number of devices connected to your WiFi network and how they will be used simultaneously.
 Identify any specific requirements, such as high-speed internet for gaming or streaming in HD.

 2. Understand different types of internet connections.
 Research the types of internet connections available in your area, such as DSL, cable, fiber-optic, or satellite.
 Understand the pros and cons of each type, including speed, availability, and pricing.